PaulTrampert/PTrampert.SpaHost/README.md

 This project uses Serilog by default.
 See [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration#serilogsettingsconfiguration--) for detailed configuration instructions.

 ## Utility Routes
-### `POST /login`
+### `POST|GET /login?redirectUri`
-Posting to this route will issues an authentication challenge (aka redirect you to the identity provider).
-For best results, make sure you use a form POST to this route.
+This route will issue the authentication challenge.
+Can be either `GET` or `POST`, but either way, needs to be a page load to follow the resulting redirect to the identity provider.
+Accepts a query parameter of `redirectUri` which will allow the user to land on the originally requested uri after authentication. `redirectUri` must be a local uri.

 ### `POST /logout`
 This route will log you out of the application and redirect you to your identity provider for logout.
 For best results, make sure you use a form POST to this route.